MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/run-a-background-task-on-a-timer-.md

 ## Manage resources for your background task

 Use [BackgroundExecutionManager.RequestAccessAsync](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.background.backgroundexecutionmanager.aspx) to determine if the user has decided that your app’s background activity should be limited.
 Be aware of your battery usage and only run in the background when it is necessary to complete an action that the user wants.
+See [Optimize background activity](https://docs.microsoft.com/windows/uwp/debug-test-perf/optimize-background-activity) for more information about the ways users can control the settings for background activity.

 - Memory: Tuning your app's memory and energy use is key to ensuring that the operating system will allow your background task to run.
 Use the [Memory Management APIs](https://msdn.microsoft.com/library/windows/apps/windows.system.memorymanager.aspx) to see how much memory your background task is using.
 The more memory your background task uses, the harder it is for the OS to keep it running when another app is in the foreground.
 The user is ultimately in control of all background activity that your app can perform and has visibility on the impact your app has on battery use.
 - CPU time: Background tasks are limited by the amount of wall-clock usage time they get based on trigger type.

 See [Support your app with background tasks](support-your-app-with-background-tasks.md) for the resource constraints applied to background tasks.